cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

 * `host`    - The external hostname for the CloudAMQP instance.
 * `host_internal` - The internal hostname for the CloudAMQP instance.
 * `vhost`   - The virtual host used by Rabbit MQ.
+* `dedicated` - Information if the CloudAMQP instance is shared or dedicated.
+* `backend` - Information if the CloudAMQP instance runs either RabbitMQ or LavinMQ.

 ## Import